Carlobandini/SY55-Editor/README.md

 SY-55 VOICE EDITOR
 ------------------

-I have recently bought a Yamaha sy55, then I noticed that there was not a decent voice / drum editor, so i decided to do a open source one.
+When I bought a Yamaha sy55, I noticed that there was not a decent voice / drum editor, so i decided to build it by myself.

-I coded it entirely in python 3.11, so it can be executed from the source having all the dependences or from the executables for windows / mac intel (no silicon for now)
+I coded it entirely in python 3.11, so it can be executed from the source having all the dependences or from the executables for windows / mac intel.
+I don't have silicon mac to do an executable for now, but i think it can be easily done, since it looks like the python version works well.

 Please note that since I don't pay to be a certified apple software developer, the mac binary is blocked by the system.
 To allow it to be executed, just go to go to System Settings > Privacy & Security, then click on "Open Anyway" next to the blocked app.
 After receiving a warning message, confirming that you trust the app and want to open it.

-I didn't tested a lot, especially the windows version, so there will still probably be some bugs (any testing is appreciated)
+There can be some bugs since I didn't have enlugh time to test it deeply, especially the windows version.

-A known bug is that the keyboard controller doesn't work in windows, but since it's a dearpygui bug, I should not fix it immediately.
+A known bug is that the keyboard controller doesn't work in windows, I plan to fix it in the next days.

 Python dependencies:
 * dearpygui (pip install dearpygui)